 The Black Stallion

 Our last selection comes from the same director as Never Cry Wolf, the criminally-underrated Carroll Ballard (who cut his teeth directing second-unit scenes in Star Wars).
 This film, about a boy shipwrecked with a stallion off the coast of Africa in the 1940s, was written for the screen by Melissa Mathison, who would later pen the script to E.T. and marry Harrison Ford.
 Long stretches of the movie are without dialogue (true also of Never Cry Wolf), revealing Ballard’s gift of telling stories through imagery.
 Young or old, jaded or pure, this film will impress you with its awestruck love of nature.
-There’s some smoking and drinking in line with the times, and an intense shipwreck that may be too scary for those under ten.
-The website commonsensemedia.org suggests parents of younger children may want to start the film after the shipwreck, which is at the beginning.
+There’s some smoking and drinking in line with the times, and an intense shipwreck that may be too scary for small folk.
+The nonprofit media website commonsensemedia.org suggests parents of younger children may want to start the film after the shipwreck, which is at the beginning.